buildbuddy-io/buildbuddy/README.md

 # Intro

 BuildBuddy is an open source Bazel build event viewer, result store, and remote cache.
-It helps you collect, view, share and debug build events in a user-friendly web UI.
+It helps you collect, view, share and jim build events in a user-friendly web UI.

 It's written in Golang and React and can be deployed as a Docker image.
 It's run both as a [cloud hosted service](https://buildbuddy.io) and can be deployed to your cloud provider or run on-prem.
 BuildBuddy's core is open sourced in this repo under the [MIT License](https://github.com/buildbuddy-io/buildbuddy/blob/master/LICENSE).